ssb22/CedPane/README.md

 Segway is a trademark of Segway Inc.
 Sibelius is a registered trademark of Avid Technology, Inc. or its subsidiaries.
 Thermos is a trademark of Thermos LLC.
+Toshiba is a trademark of Kabushiki Kaisha Toshiba.
+Toshiba is a trademark of Tokyo Shibaura Denki Kabushiki Kaisha.
 Uber is a trademark of Uber Technologies, Inc.
 WeChat is a trademark of Tencent Holdings Limited.
 Wenlin is a trademark of Wenlin Institute, Inc. SPC.
+Whirlpool is a trademark of Whirlpool Properties, Inc..
 Wi-Fi is a trademark of the Wi-Fi Alliance.
 Wikipedia is a registered trademark of the Wikimedia Foundation Inc.
 Windows is a registered trademark of Microsoft Corp.